Nasdanika-Templates/drawio-site/README.md

 The root action defines:

 * The header (root action[^action_types]).
 You may modify the icon and the title.
 * Root navigation actions - lines 6 - 20.
 Glossary and search are functional, but not perfect - they need TLC, which I don't have capacity for at the moment.
 You may use them AS-IS, remove/replace, or improve and create a pull request.
+Their advantage is that they are standalone - no external dependencies.
+For public web sites you may consider something like [Algolia](https://www.algolia.com) - they have a [free tier](https://www.algolia.com/pricing/) and a [Vue.js](https://vuejs.org/) search component, [InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/vue/)
 * Footer (root navigation) at lines 21+.
 Out of the box is links to the template repository site - update or remove.

 [^action_types]: See [Action types](https://html-app.models.nasdanika.org/index.html#action-types)